Thursday, November 21, 2024

 9 hours

 This is the closest Windows alternative to the MacBook Air in terms of speed and design.
-A few of the cool features will be missing however…as this laptop is a whooping 300 dollars cheaper than newest MacBook Air.
+Of course, a few cool features are missing—this laptop is a whopping $300 cheaper than the latest MacBook Air.

-It is kind of pointless to discuss the CPU performance for web design since virtually all CPUs have enough processing power.
-However, for those wanting the top of the line hardware anyways, i’ll just say a few things:
+It’s kind of pointless to discuss CPU performance for web design since virtually all modern CPUs have more than enough processing power.
+However, for those who still want the latest hardware, here’s a quick breakdown:

-• This is the latest Core i5 released as of 2024.
-As far as ‘work’ (aka non-gaming) laptops is concerned.
+• This is the latest Core i5 as of 2024, specifically designed for non-gaming laptops.

 Display & Design

-The most salient feature of this ASUS ZenBook is the design.
-It’s not as thin as the New MacBook Air (.67 inch vs .44 inch) but still thin enough to be considered an ultrabook.
+The standout feature of this ASUS ZenBook is its design.
+While it’s not as thin as the latest MacBook Air (0.67 inches vs. 0.44 inches), it’s still slim enough to be considered an ultrabook.

 ASUS ZenBook 13